John F. C. Turner: Britain

 In 1973 he returned to London and began lecturing at the Architectural Association and then at the Development Planning Unit, University College London until 1983.
 In 1976 his book Housing By People: Towards Autonomy in Building Environments was published exploring alternate models of housing.

 In 1988 he was awarded the Right Livelihood Award for "championing the rights of people to build, manage and sustain their own shelter and communities".
 In 1992 he was awarded the UN-Habitat Scroll of Honour Award.
+Turner was awarded honorary doctorates from the National University of Engineering in Lima and the National University of the Center of Peru in Huancayo.

+John F. C. Turner died in Hastings, England on 3 September 2023, at the age of 96.
+His archives are held by the Centre Obert d'Arquitectura in Barcelona.